Catrike 5.5.9 Review on November 9, 2015, updated December 1, 2020

 People asked for a 26 inch rear wheel trike that folds and Catrike delivered.
 When Catrike was designing the 5.5.9, comfort and versatility was at the top of the list.
 Catrike called the 5.5.9 a premium grand touring trike, designed for spirited long distance riding.
 I will have to say it is the most comfortable riding Catrike I have ever ridden.
 The Catrike 5.5.9 is not just a Catrike Trail Folding trike with a larger rear wheel.
 The Catrike 5.5.9 is a totally new trike from the ground up.
-Catrike has made many upgrades to make the Catrike over the top comfortable.
-Catrike designed a seat to be 11 inches off the ground so getting into and out of the trike should be much easier than other Catrike models.
-Catrike also added a padded seat to the new 5.5.9.
+Catrike has made many upgrades to make the Catrike 5.5.9 over the top comfortable.
+Catrike designed a seat to be 11 inches off the ground, so getting into and out of the trike should be much easier than other Catrike models.
+Catrike also added a padded seat to the 5.5.9 for more comfort.
 The Catrike 5.5.9 is Catrike’s longest trike, having a longer wheel base will help smooth out some of those bumps.
-One of my favorite features are the two transportation wheels and kickstand.
-The 5.5.9 can easily be rolled around the house or garage folded.
-The 5.5.9 also come with a kickstand so the trike can be folded and stood on end for storage.
+One of my favorite features is the two transportation wheels and kickstand on this trike.
+The 5.5.9 can easily be rolled around the house or garage folded effortlessly.
+The 5.5.9 also comes with a kickstand so the trike can be folded up and stood on end for storage.
 One of the things that set Catrike apart from other brands is that Catrike comes with some of the “got to have” accessories.
-Our 5.5.9 test trike comes stock with a rear fender, mirror, wrist rest and clipless platform pedals.
-I am very pleased to say that you can get a Catrike much faster now than ever before.
-Up until the 2016 season, every Catrike trike has been made to order.
-Now the procedure is tjat the bicycle dealer places an order with Catrike and Catrike would build the trike in the color the dealer requested.
-This process took about four weeks, until now.
-Catrike for 2016 will be stocking trikes, hurray!!!
-Now you can get your Catrike in your favorite color in less than half the time.
+Our 5.5.9 test trike came stock with a rear fender, mirror, wrist rest and clipless platform pedals.

-Paint: Catrike paint jobs are a work of art.
-There is no one in the bike industry that is better, maybe just equal to Catrike’s paint jobs.
-Their standard paint jobs are everything you want in a paint job-clean, consistent and durable, along with seven colors to choose from.
+Paint: Catrike’s paint jobs are a work of art.
+There is no one in the bike industry that is better (maybe just equal) to Catrike’s paint jobs.
+Their standard paint jobs are everything you want in a paint job: clean, consistent and durable, along with seven colors to choose from.
 If you buy your Catrike in the winter when Catrike sales are a bit slower, Catrike will give you five additional colors to choose from.

 Drive Train: The shifting is superb on the 5.5.9.
 Catrike chose a premium SRAM drivetrain combination with ten gears to choose from in the rear and three in the front for a total of thirty.
-The SRAM X-7 rear derailleur performed flawlessly, making the X-7 with the SRAM 500 TT Bar End Shifter and Microshift front derailleur.
+The SRAM GX rear derailleur performed flawlessly, making the SRAM GX with the SRAM 500 TT Bar End Shifter and Microshift front derailleur.
 Catrike uses this setup quite often on their trikes.
 Bar end shifters are Catrike shifter of choice and mine as well.
 Bar end shifters just make sense for me.
 I feel they are easier to use than the grip type shifters you see on most other brands.
-Grip type shifers work fine.
+Grip type shifters work fine on a traditional bicycle but not such much so on most recumbents.
 If God knew I wanted to ride a trike with grip type shifters, he might have put my thumbs on the other side of my hands.
 I feel I do not have as much control of the grip type shifter compared to the bar end type shifters.